215-947-2338 (local)

 Company was concerned about visitors and required that all visitors sign their sign-in book.
 Next to the book was a sheet of paper which said that by signing book, the visitor accepted policies such as wearing safety glasses, not smoking, no photographs, must be self-insured.
 The problem was that nothing on the sign-in book itself referenced the policy sheet so the whole procedure would have had no legal enforceability.
 We identified solutions to close this small loophole, which could mean the difference of millions of dollars in liability.

-Food Distributor – Philadelphia
+Manufacturer – Philadelphia

 Major Retailer – Philadelphia